The Seven steps of sample prep.

 A major challenge in Next-Generation Sequencing (NGS) is the ability to process low-input samples of variable quality with predictable success rates.
 Because these samples are typically very precious, the best sample prep solutions are needed to convert the available DNA into sequenceable molecules with minimal loss and bias.

-The KAPA hgDNA Quantification and QC Kits offers a complete, qPCR-based kit for the quantification and quality assessment of human genomic DNA samples in a single assay.
+The KAPA hgDNA Quantification and QC Kits offer a complete, qPCR-based kit for the quantification and quality assessment of human genomic DNA samples in a single assay.

 Roche offers a range of sample preparation reagents and high-quality enzymes engineered through our Directed Evolution technology for every step of the NGS sample preparation workflow.